Blendify/blender-manual/blender_docs/manual/modeling/curves/properties/data.rst

 .. _curve-shape-path-curve-deform:

 Path/Curve-Deform
-   These options are primarily utilized when using a Curve as a Path or when using the Curve Deform Modifier.
+   These options are primarily utilized when using a curve as a path or when using the Curve Deform Modifier.
    They control how objects use the curve and are dealt with in more detail in the appropriate links below.

    Radius